chrisbaume/webaligner/README.md

 # WebAligner

+A simple lightweight client-side forced aligner for speech.

+## Algorithm

+1. Estimate the word boundaries (optionally using the length of each word)
-A client-side forced aligner for speech that attempts to find word boundaries.
-Works by plotting the RMS energy of the speech, then using gradient descent to find the local minimum for word boundaries.
+1. Calculate the RMS energy plot of the audio
+1. For each estimated word boundary, use gradient descent to find the local minimum of the RMS energy plot

 ## Usage